chun-eric/sentinel-siem-chatgpt/README.md

 ```
 Click General > Logs
 ```
-Here we can search for you data using Kusto Query Language or KQL You can see all the tables by click on the all the triangle icons.
+Here we can search for data using Kusto Query Language or KQL.
+We can see all the tables by clicking on all the triangle icons.
 <br/>
 e.g   LogManagement, Microsoft Sentinel, Custom Logs
 <br/>